bajamircea/bajamircea.github.io/_posts/2018-08-22-annotated-turing.markdown

 - pass C as input to D
 - if D return true
   - increment counter N
-  - pass C as input to UM, run until it generate it's Nth digit
+  - pass C as input to UM, run until it generate its Nth digit
   - print that digit

 It's all potentially good until C contains the binary of the machine H.